Research in my lab investigates the neural basis of animal behavior.

 3. Alcohol intoxication

 Alcohol has devastating effects on human health and can lead to immediate and long-term changes in the nervous system.
 However, the cellular-molecular mechanisms underling alcohol intoxication are still poorly understood because alcohol (contrary to other drugs of abuse) interacts with multiple neurotransmitter systems.
-We found that juvenile crayfish are behaviorally sensitive to alcohol exposure and exhibit stages of hyperexcitability that are followed by sedation, which is very similar to other intoxicated organisms (see image below).
+We found that juvenile crayfish are behaviorally sensitive to alcohol (EtOH) exposure and exhibit stages of hyperexcitability that are followed by sedation, which is very similar to other intoxicated organisms (see image below).
 One of the early stages of intoxication is characterized by spontaneous tail-flipping, which implies disinhibition of the tail-flip circuits.
-Interestingly, we found that socially housed juvenile crayfish have higher sensitivity to alcohol than socially isolated animals, and this difference can be observed behaviorally as well as on the level of individual neurons, the LG tail-flip interneurons (Swierzbinski et al. 2017).
+Interestingly, we found that socially housed juvenile crayfish have higher sensitivity to EtOH than socially isolated animals, and this difference can be observed behaviorally as well as on the level of individual neurons, the LG tail-flip interneurons (Swierzbinski et al. 2017).
 We have now begun to look into the underlying mechanisms for this intriguing interplay between social history, alcohol, and nervous system function.
+Recently, we found that a GABA agonist can suppress the facilitatory effects of EtOH on sensory inputs to the medial giant (MG) interneurons in juvenile crayfish (Swierzbinski & Herberholz 2018).
+In addition, EtOH masked the inhibitory effects elicited by the GABA agonist, possibly by interacting with "tonic inhibition" and a GABAC-like receptor.
+Together this may suggest that social experience alters the GABAergic system of crayfish,which results in changes of cellular targets for alcohol.
+In parallel, we are currently investigating how EtOH and the serotonergic system may interact to produce the socially-mediated effects.

 4. Other ongoing projects